• Skip to primary navigation

 • Scramble the eggs and break them into pieces.

-• Add the rice to the pan.
+• Add the cooked rice to the wok.

 • Add the collards.

-• Pour the sweet soy sauce over the rice and collards
+• Pour the sweet soy sauce over the rice and collards.

 Video